alanjames1987/Node.js-Best-Practices/README.md

 As stated above you should always use asynchronous methods and function calls in Node.
 The one exception is the `require` function, which imports external modules.

-Node always runs `require` synchronously.
+Node.js always runs `require` synchronously.
 This is so the module being required can `require` other needed modules.
-The Node developers realize that importing modules is an expensive process and so they intend for it to happen only once, when you start your Node application.
+The Node.js developers realize that importing modules is an expensive process and so they intend for it to happen only once, when you start your Node.js application.

 If you `require` an external module from within your function calls you can be requiring a Node.js module and all the modules it requires each time your function is called.
-If you write this inside functions that run each request and Node takes five seconds to require all the modules than each incoming request will take at least five seconds to fulfill, during which time no other user will get served as mentioned above.
+If you write this inside functions that run each request and Node.js takes five seconds to require all the modules than each incoming request will take at least five seconds to fulfill, during which time no other user will get served as mentioned above.

 The solution is to always `require` modules at the top of your file, outside of any function call.
 Save the required module to a variable and use the variable instead of re-requiring the module.
-Node will save the module to memory and your code will run much faster.
+Node.js will save the module to memory and your code will run much faster.

 ```js
 var _ = require('underscore');